 Kuwait Life Sciences in the sale of Clinart to CTI Clinical Trial Services

-Aptevo Pharmaceuticals Inc. (NASDAQ-APVO) on an activist stockholder defense and potential royalty monetization transaction
+Aptevo Pharmaceuticals Inc. (NASDAQ-APVO) on an activist stockholder defense and royalty monetization transaction

-Emergent BioSolutions Inc. in the $450 million purchase of a biodefense vaccine by the US government
+Emergent BioSolutions Inc. (NYSE-EBS) in several acquisitions, including resulting litigation, and in the negotiation of government contracts for the purchase of anthrax vaccine by the US government

 Netherlands affiliate of a Chilean family office in a minority investment in Andes Bio Global Inc.